Phonon scattering in quasicrystalline i-Al_{72}Pd_{19.5}Mn_{8.5}: A study of the low-temperature thermal conductivity: Results and Discussion

+At the temperatures defined by the energy spread of tunneling states ($ \approx 1$ K$\cdot k_B$), transitions between states that are separated by a shallow barrier may be induced by phonons.
+This type of phonon scattering is absent in crystals and this is the reason why at low temperatures, the temperature dependences of the lattice thermal conductivities of crystals and amorphous solids differ in a very characteristic way.
+Tunnelling states act as scattering centres for phonons, and the corresponding phonon scattering rate is given by \cite{philips72}

+where $\overline{P}$ is the density of tunnelling states, $\gamma$ the average phonon-tunnelling states coupling constant and $\rho$ the mass density.
+A quantity $C$, defined by

+is denoted as the tunnelling strength.
+Inserting equation (\ref{eq:ts}) into the integral in equation (\ref{eq:Debye}), leads to $\kappa_{Debye} (T)$ being proportional to $T^{2}$ for a dominating scattering of this type.

+In order to obtain an optimal fit to the low-temperature thermal conductivity data of \emph{i}-AlPdMn, the authors of Ref. \cite{legault98} had to assume that the total scattering rate is the sum of two contributions, namely one according to equation (\ref{eq:ts}), and a second contribution that leads to a linear $T$ dependence of $\kappa_{Debye} (T)$.
+The latter term may be caused by the scattering of phonons at stacking faults, with a scattering rate that is given by \cite{klemens}

-where $a$ is a relevant lattice constant, $\gamma$ the Gr\"{u}neisen parameter and $N_{s}$ is the linear density of stacking faults.
-The phonon scattering at stacking faults leads to a contribution to $\kappa_{ph}$ which is proportional to $T$.
+where $a$ is a lattice constant, $\Gamma$ the Gr\"{u}neisen parameter and $N_{s}$ the linear density of stacking faults.
+We thus assume that the scattering process that is represented by equation (\ref{eq:sf}) also needs to be considered in the analysis of our data.

-Theoretical calculations of the vibrational excitation spectrum of a one-dimensional quasicrystal, i.e. a Fibbonacci chain, \cite{kalugin96} revealed a dense distribution of energy gaps.
+Theoretical calculations of the vibrational excitation spectrum of a one-di\-men\-si\-o\-nal quasicrystal, i.e., a Fibbonacci chain \cite{kalugin96}, revealed a dense distribution of energy gaps.
 Although not proven rigorously, the same characteristic feature is expected for three-dimensional quasilattices.
-In perfect periodic lattices, energy gaps appear at the Brillouin zones boundaries.
-They are the origin of the phonon-phonon Umklapp scattering mechanism which causes an exponential decrease of the scattering rate upon decreasing temperature.
-Since the quasilattice vibrational spectrum has a dense distribution of energy gaps, the phonon scattering rate due to the \emph{quasiumklapp} processes exhibits a power-law type frequency and temperature dependence with \cite{kalugin96}
+Together with the lack of well defined reciprocal lattice in quasicrystals, this leads to a power-law dependence of the generalized umklapp (\emph{quasiumklapp}) scattering rate \cite{kalugin96}